mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc.md

 Hey! o/

-I will share some options to install store OpenShift in AWS using IAM STS / manual-STS mode.
+I will share some options to install the OpenShift in AWS using IAM STS (a.k.a "manual-STS" mode).

-## Recap
+## An overview how the AWS credentials flow works on OpenShift

 Getting credentials assuming an IAM role is the best way to provide credentials to access AWS resources as it uses short-lived tokens, easy to expire, and fine-tuned the access through trusted relationship statements.

-When the application which wants to consume AWS services is the other AWS service (EC2, ECS, Lambda, etc) or an application running in any AWS service, usually it uses temporary credentials provided by the authentication service (EC2 is the metadata services / IMDS) to assume the role and get the temporary credentials from STS.
+When the application which wants to consume AWS services is the other AWS service (EC2, ECS, Lambda, etc) or an application running in any AWS service, usually it uses temporary credentials provided by the authentication service (example for EC2: metadata services, IMDS) to assume the role and get the temporary credentials from STS.

 When the service is external from AWS (example mobile App), or it uses shared resources (like Kubernetes/OpenShift cluster running in EC2) it needs an extra layer of authentication to avoid any application being able to assume the role allowed by the service (example EC2 instance profile).

 For that reason, there is the managed service IAM OIDC (which implements OpenID Connect spec) to allow external services federating access to AWS services through STS when assuming the AWS IAM Role.
+That is the IRSA: IAM Role for Service Accounts.

-The Kubernetes API Server (KAS) signs the service account tokens (JWT).
-The service uses that token to authenticate on STS API calling t, calling the method `AssumeRoleWithWebIdentity` informing the IAM Role name desired to be assumed.
+The Kubernetes API Server (KAS) signs the service account tokens (JWT) with OIDC and IAM Role information.
+The service uses that token to authenticate on STS API calling the method `AssumeRoleWithWebIdentity` informing the IAM Role name desired to be assumed.
 The STS service access the **OIDC to validate it by accessing the JWKS (JSON Web Key Sets) files stored on the public URL**, once the token is validated, the IAM Role will be assumed, returning the short-lived credentials to the caller.
 The service can authenticate on the target service endpoint API (S3, EC2, etc).

-In OpenShift every cluster service that needs to interact with AWS has one different token signed by KAS and IAM Role.
+In OpenShift, every cluster component that needs to interact with AWS has one different token signed by KAS, associated to exclusively IAM Roles.
 Example of services:

 - Machine API to create EC2
 - Image Registry to create S3 Buckets